 She serves as Official Opposition Deputy House Leader.

-She is currently a member of the Standing Committee on Legislative Offices and was previously a member of the Standing Committee on Alberta’s Economic Future.
+Ms. Gray currently serves as a member of the Standing Committee on Legislative Offices and the Select Special Public Health Act Review Committee.

 During her first term she was appointed Minister of Labour and Minister Responsible for Democratic Renewal.

-She had previously served as chair of the Select Special Ethics and Accountability Committee and as deputy chair of the Standing Committee on Public Accounts.
+She previously served as chair of the Select Special Ethics and Accountability Committee, as deputy chair of the Standing Committee on Public Accounts and as a member of the Standing Committee on Alberta’s Economic Future.